 P: Tom Poole

 It’s time to take the skills you’ve learned on the Resort out into the wilderness.
 Picture “First Tracks”, but this time, imagine 50 ft of annual snowfall, spread across two mountains, with 75 square kilometers of skiable terrain.
 Mouth-watering, right?
-The best part about your cat skiing experience is that you can forget about watching the clock or counting runs; you, your crew and your guide, will be skiing until your legs give in and will be setting the pace for your own adventure.
-There’s still space available in March this season, so make sure you book your spot before it’s too late!
+The best part about your cat skiing experience is that you can forget about watching the clock or counting runs; you, your crew and your guide will be skiing until your legs give in and will be setting the pace for your own adventure.
+There’s still space for day Cat excursions this season, so make sure to book your spot before it’s too late!

 Go Heli Skiing

 You’ve reached the crème de la crème of powder.
 If you’ve made it this far through our suggested progression route, you’re probably ready to take your skiing/riding to new heights (quite literally).
 Get deep into the 500,000+ acres of wide-open glaciers, alpine meadows and massive old-growth forest that Selkirk Tangiers has to offer.
-Picture that amazing first powder day run in North Bowl, then imagine doing that over and over again.
+Picture getting first tracks down North Bowl on a powder day, then imagine doing that over and over again.
 Not only will you have the opportunity to progress your powder riding, but you’ll also experience big mountain terrain and ride steep lines all within a managed environment with certified guides.
-There’s still time to play in the powder playground of the Selkirk mountains this season—call to book your seat for March or April 2020.
+There’s still time to play in the powder playground of the Selkirk mountains this season—visit selkirk-tangiers.com to find the best deals.